 It is essentially a recruitment firm that was founded to offer qualified people jobs in public sector banks.
-As a result of its standing legacy, a number of banks consider it’s scored to hire for various positions.
+As a result of its standing legacy, a number of banks consider it’s scores to hire for various positions.
 The banks accepting IBPS scores include the Central Bank of India, Indian Overseas Bank, Oriental Bank of Commerce, Union Bank of India and Corporation Bank to name some.
 The range of roles they hire for include clerk, PO, Group-A (Scale I, II, III).
 This common entrance test is also considered by Regional Rural Banks to hire Group-B assistants as well as specialist officers in government banks.

 National Bank for Agricultural and Rural Development (NABARD)

-Based out of Maharashtra, NABARD aims to improve the rural well-being of people by improving banking infrastructure and expanding banking functions.
+Based out of Maharashtra, NABARD aims to improve rural well-being of people by improving banking infrastructure and expanding banking functions.
 It recruits Grade A and Grade B officers for Assistant Manager and Managerial levels.

-Bank Careers in the Private Sector
+A Careers in the Banking Sector - Private Sector

-The programme has upskilled and placed thousands of candidates in the private banking sector.
+The programme has upskilled and placed thousands of candidates into the private banking sector.
 Candidates have to enrol for a 3-month programme at the end of which there is an examination.
 Once the student passes the examination they get a chance to work with the ICICI Bank in the profile of a Value Banker.